oracle-livelabs/oml/oml-data-science-agent/issue-prompts-to-perform-tasks/issue-prompts-to-perform-tasks.md

     ```

     ![Prompt 6 response showing xxx](images/t6-p1-r1.png "Prompt 5 and response")
-    In response to this prompt, Data Science Agent does the following:
+    In response to this prompt, Data Science Agent evaluates the model and determines the best model for predicting client subscription is a Naive Bayes classifier.
+It splits the data into train set, validation set, test set, and an unlabeled view and presents the following:
-    * Sp xxxx
+    * An independent test result
+    * An interpretation of the model evaluation
+    * The model scorecard

-2. Review the split details `DSAGENT$CLIENTS_CONTACTS_CAMPAIGNS_E6B9_FE_E6B9`
+2. Expand the **Details on Split** section to review the split details `DSAGENT$CLIENTS_CONTACTS_CAMPAIGNS_E6B9_FE_E6B9`

     ![Prompt 6 response showing data split and model training](images/t6-p1-r2.png "Prompt 6 and response")

-3. Review the scorecard for the model `DSAGENT$SUBSCRIBE_CLASSIFIER_AUTOML_E6B9`:
+3. Expand the **Model Scorecard** to review the scorecard for the model `DSAGENT$SUBSCRIBE_CLASSIFIER_AUTOML_E6B9`:

     ![Response 6 concluded showing model scorecard and binary confusion matrix](images/t6-p1-r3.png "Response 6 ")

 ## Task 7: Score prospects to predict subscription likelihood

-In this task, you will ask Data Science Agent to use the trained model to score the 100 prospects in the `PROSPECTS` table.
-Scoring applies the trained model to new or prospective clients and returns a predicted subscription value and probability.
+In this task, you will ask Data Science Agent to score the prospects for the next campaign.

 >**Note:**  The outputs in this lab are examples only.
 The view names, model names, suffixes, selected algorithm, metrics, and row counts may differ in your environment.
 Use the object names generated in your session wherever needed.